 Local Currency Climate

 Apart from these concerns, you also need to factor in the effect that the nation’s currency will have on your investment venture.
-It may seem like a foreign security is doing well in its local currency.
-But once you start assessing the depreciation in terms of the U.S. dollar, you realize that its growth rate is not as high as you thought it would be.
+It may seem like a foreign security is doing well in its local currency, but once you start assessing the depreciation in terms of the U.S. dollar, you may realize that its growth rate is not as high as you thought it would be.

 For instance, a particular nation may be heavily reliant on one specific sector such as agriculture or energy.
-If you diversify your investments across other sectors that are not doing well, you won’t get as high returns as you would have if you’d targeted the flourishing sector.
+If you diversify your investments across other sectors that are not doing well, you won’t get the high returns that you would have if you had targeted the flourishing sector.

 Another way to look at this is to focus on the groups that are nurturing and fueling the economy’s growth.
 For example, a thriving middle class in a developing industry could be setting the pace for growth and development in consumer discretionary equities.

-It’s also imperative to assess whether the markets are being swayed by the federal government’s activities.
+It’s also imperative to assess whether the markets are being affected by the federal government’s activities.
 The reason for this is that some governments choose to give subsidies to only a few select industries.
-And while this may improve the companies’ profits in the short-term, this may not last for a very long time.
+And while this may improve the companies’ profits in the short term, this may not last for a very long time.

-Employing the top down analysis calls for a great deal of research.
+Employing top-down analysis calls for a great deal of research.
 Not only do you have to compare the economies of different countries but also different sectors in the chosen state.
-It means that the likelihood of choosing a company that’s on a downward trend is low; hence, minimizing your risk of investment.
+This means that the likelihood of choosing a company that’s on a downward trend is low; hence, minimizing your risk of investment.

 Another reason for using top-down analysis is that it allows you to diversify your investments across different sectors.
 You can even choose to diversify your portfolio across global markets.
 If you come across an international market that is performing well, you can allocate part of your capital to it.
 Diversification helps to lessen the blow in case the primary market you’ve invested in undergoes a downturn.

-In summary, a top-down analysis is when investors first take a broad picture of the sectors they want to invest in.
+In summary, a top-down analysis is when investors first take a broad picture of the economies and sectors they want to invest in.
 It means that they assess the economic growth rates of different countries across the globe.
-Once they have identified potential nations, they move to choosing specific sectors that seem to be flourishing in that country.
-The last step is to pick firms thriving in that specific industry, which they then invest in.
+Once they have identified potential countries, they choose specific sectors that seem to be flourishing in that country.
+The last step is to pick firms thriving in that particular industry, which they then invest in.
 It is a funnel-approach to selecting investment opportunities, as the top-down analysis name implies.

 CFI is a leading provider of Financial Modeling & Valuation Analyst (FMVA)™ certification program for finance professionals.
-To help you advance your career, check out the additional resources below:
+To help you keep learning and advancing your career, check out the additional CFI resources below: